Lindell Hotel: Fire of 1867

-The second Lindell Hotel
+Second Lindell Hotel

 Almost immediately after the fire, citizens began assembling to discuss rebuilding the hotel.
 It was debated whether the building should stand on the hotel's old site or to the west, on the same street.
 Mrs. Vincent Marmaduke resolved to rebuild the hotel on its original site.
 George I. Barnett was selected as the architect for the new building and work began on September 1, 1872, with the clearing of rubble from the fire.
 Construction took two years, and the new hotel was opened on September 28, 1874.
 The new hotel had two hundred and seventy guest rooms, with more room devoted to public use than the old structure.

 The Lindell Hotel offered some unique amenities for the late 1870s, including steam heat, lace curtains, and an electric massage bath.
 Guests could also choose from cold water, Russian, or Turkish baths.
 The barbershop in the hotel was very popular and employed a dozen premier barbers.
 One barber working there made $2,000 a month in 1870s dollars and served 600 regular customers from all over the city.